Greek Landmarks Off the Beaten Path to Visit

 Both of these museums are in 19th century neoclassical landmarks: the Silk Museum in the Kourtidis mansion and cocoon house; and the Art of Silk Museum in an ancestral mansion of the Tsiakiris family.

-Tips to Visit Soufli
+Travel Tips to Visit Soufli

 The primary airport is Dimokritos International Airport “Democritus” (AXD) in Alexandropoulis, EMT’s largest city.
 Secondarily, Kavala International Airport “Megas Alexandros” (KVA) in Kavala.